-- 224 Gusman et al. (2020) suggested a different mechanism for these earthquakes to explain 225 tsunami and broadband seismic waveforms.
-They separately attributed the tsunami generation 226 to a hydrofracturing source at a shallow depth and the vertical-T CLVD seismic radiation to a 227 deeper source.
-On the other hand, we demonstrated that trapdoor faulting at a shallow depth 228 beneath the caldera reproduces tsunami and long-period seismic waveforms.
-The two 229 mechanisms seem indistinguishable from the available tsunami data.
-Given the difficulty in 230 determining source depths of shallow seismic sources (Ekström et al., 2012) and the 231 complexity of shallow seismic sources involving volume changes (Kawakatsu et al., 1996), it 232 would be also challenging to distinguish the two mechanisms from available regional- to far- - 233 field seismic data.
+Gusman et al. (2020) suggested a different mechanism for these earthquakes to explain tsunami and broadband seismic waveforms.
+They separately attributed the tsunami generation to a hydrofracturing source at a shallow depth and the vertical-T CLVD seismic radiation to a deeper source.
+On the other hand, we demonstrated that the trapdoor faulting mechanism beneath the caldera reproduces tsunami and long-period seismic waveforms.
+The two mechanisms seem indistinguishable from the low-sampling and limited tsunami data.
+Given the difficulty in determining shallow source depths (Ekström et al., 2012) and resolving seismic sources that involve volume change at shallow depths (Kawakatsu et al., 1996), the two mechanisms cannot be distinguished from available seismic data in regional or far field.

-234 5.2 Implications for submarine volcanism
+5.2 Implications for submarine volcanism

-The trapdoor faulting may have occurred in the resurgence process of Curtis caldera.
-Resurgence is a long-term caldera uplift driven by the gradual pressure increase of magma accumulating in a shallow reservoir and facilitated by reactivations of ring faults, as observed at many calderas like Toba, Long Volley, Valles, and Iwo-Jima (Iō Tō).
-Although most resurgent calderas accompany earthquakes with only seismic magnitudes $M < \sim 3$ (Acocella et al., 2015; references therein), M~5 trapdoor faulting events occurred during the resurgence of
+The trapdoor faulting events may have occurred in the resurgence process of Curtis caldera.
+Resurgence is a long-term caldera uplift driven by gradual pressure increase of magma accumulating in a shallow reservoir and facilitated by ring-fault reactivations, as observed in many calderas like Toba, Long Volley, Valles, and Iwo-Jima (Iō Tō).
+Although most resurgent

-- 241 Sierra Negra caldera (Bell, La Femina, et al., 2021; Gregg et al., 2018, 2022).
-The significant - uplift on/around Curtis Island found by Doyle et al. (1979) may be a result of the resurgence in - the past.
-The cone structure within the caldera (Figure 2a) is possibly a resurgent dome, as seen within many resurgent calderas (Acocella, 2019; Acocella et al., 2001) and replicated by - numerical/analog experiments (Acocella & Funiciello, 1999; Brothelande et al., 2016).
-Active - function function of the stand (Doyle et al., 1979) are common features for resurgent domes - 247 (Cole et al., 2005; Molin et al., 2003).
+- calderas accompany earthquakes with only seismic magnitudes $M < \sim 3$ (Acocella et al., 2015; - references therein), $M\sim5$ trapdoor faulting events occurred during the resurgence of Sierra - Negra caldera (Bell, La Femina, et al., 2021; Gregg et al., 2018, 2022).
+The significant uplift - on/around Curtis Island found by Doyle et al. (1979) may be attributed to resurgence.
+The cone - structure within the caldera (Figure 2a) is possibly a resurgent dome, as seen within many - resurgent calderas (Acocella, 2019; Acocella et al., 2001) and replicated by numerical/analog - experiments (Acocella & Funiciello, 1999; Brothelande et al., 2016).
+Active fumaroles on the - island (Doyle et al., 1979) are common features for resurgent domes (Cole et al., 2005; Molin - 242 et al., 2003).

-The relationship between trapdoor faulting and submarine eruptions at Curtis caldera remains unclear.
+The relationship between trapdoor faulting earthquakes and submarine eruptions at Curtis caldera remains unclear.
 About a month before the 2009 earthquake, ocean acoustic waves from near the caldera were recorded by a seismic network (Global Volcanism Program, 2013).
 These signals perhaps indicated submarine eruptions, but their origins are yet to be confirmed.

-252 5.3 Earthquake scaling relationship for trapdoor faulting
+5.3 Earthquake scaling relationship for trapdoor faulting